 Once the chilling time has elapsed, remove one sheet of dough and gently work it into your pie plate.
 Do not press it in because it will stick to the pan after baking.
 Take care to patch any holes or tears so the filling doesn't leak out of the crust.
 Trim the dough to the edge of the pie plate and place the prepared crust into the freezer while you make your filling.

 To prepare the top, cut the size of the dough ahead of time.
 If you want to crimp with a fork, you can cut it to the outer edge of your pie pan.
 If you want to make a finger crimped edge, leave about ½ inch overhang.
 Place the cut top sheet on a baking sheet and put in the freezer until you're ready to assemble.
 The reason we are freezing everything is because the filling will be quite hot and we need as much time as possible to assemble without the dough completely melting.
 Melted dough will lead to a hard crunchy crust instead of the flakiness you want.

-If you want more pie crust tips, check out my free downloadable pie guide which has step by step photos of the whole process.
+If you want more pie crust tips, check out my post on gluten free pie crust which has step by step photos of the whole process.